keboola/component-hubspot-v2/README.md

 When downloading email events you can specify a comma separated list of the following event types : ["DEFERRED","CLICK","DROPPED","DELIVERED","PROCESSED","OPEN","BOUNCE","SENT"]

+## Known API limitations
+The CRM Search API has a limit of 10k records.
+If you encounter a 400 status code error during the incremental fetch, it means that more than 10k records have changed within the incremental time window.

+In such cases, you will need to set a small enough interval to catch up with the 10k changes.

 Configuration
 =============